Evaluating a Methodology for Increasing AI Transparency: A Case Study: Evaluation Methodology

 \section{Evaluation Methodology}

-To answer our research questions, we partnered with an AI organization in the healthcare domain that was piloting the FactSheets methodology~\cite{factsheet-methodology-IEEE} for several models as a possible solution to their AI documentation and transparency needs.
-Data for the evaluation reported here consisted of two sets of interviews for each model: one for the FS team who followed the methodology to create the FactSheets, and one for FactSheet consumers to assess how the resulting FactSheets were meeting their needs.
-Together, these two perspectives provide a holistic view of the usefulness of the methodology.
+To answer our research questions, we partnered with an AI organization in the healthcare domain that was piloting the documentation process~\cite{factsheet-methodology-IEEE} to create FactSheets for several models.
+Data for the evaluation reported here consisted of two sets of interviews for each model: one for team members who followed the process to create the FactSheet template and associated FactSheets, and one for FactSheet consumers to assess how the resulting FactSheets met their needs.
+Together, these two perspectives provide a somewhat holistic view of the usefulness of the documentation process.
+It should be noted that this methodology relied on participants to recall their experiences, albeit aided with specific prompts outlined below.
+An alternative approach, where the researchers were embedded with the quite dispersed teams, would have yielded further details but at quite substantial costs and with the risk of altering patterns of work.